ncatlab/nlab-content/pages/19398.md

 By the analog of the [[Poincaré conjecture]]-theorem in higher dimensions (e.g. [Newman 1966, Thm.
 7](#Newman66)), every [[topological manifold]] of the [[homotopy type]] of a [[real projective space]] has a double [[covering space]] which is a manifold of the homotopy type of an $n$-sphere, and hence is actually [[homeomorphism|homeomorphic]] to an $n$-sphere.

-Therefore, topological involutions on $n$-spheres should have the same classification up to homeomorphism as homoemorphism types of topological manifolds which are homotopy equivalent to $\mathbb{R}P^n$s, and large classes of non-trivial examples  of these are known ([Belegradek, MO:407390](https://mathoverflow.net/a/407390/381)).
+Therefore, topological involutions on $n$-spheres should have the same classification up to homeomorphism as homeomorphism types of topological manifolds which are homotopy equivalent to $\mathbb{R}P^n$s, and large classes of non-trivial examples  of these are known ([Belegradek, MO:407390](https://mathoverflow.net/a/407390/381)).
 \end{example}